SMByC/AcATaMa/docs/README.md

 According to Olofsson et al. (2013, 2014), the stratiﬁcation is recommended to improve the precision of the accuracy and area estimates.
 When strata are created for the objective of reporting accuracy by strata, the stratiﬁed design allows ensuring that a precise estimate is obtained for each stratum.
 In this way, a land change or other category that occupies a small proportion of the landscape can be identiﬁed and the sample size allocated to this stratum can be large enough to produce a small standard error for the user's accuracy estimate.

-In the basic case, each stratum could be a class or category of the thematic map; for this option you should select the thematic raster in the drop-down menu in *"Categorical raster"* block.
-If you want generate a stratified sample using other criteria (geographical sub-regions for example), you have to include an additional thematic raster layer with classes representing the strata and select it in the drop-down menu.
+In the basic case, each stratum could be a class or category of the thematic map; for this option you should select the thematic map in the drop-down menu in *"Categorical raster"* block.
+If you want generate a stratified sample using other criteria (geographical sub-regions for example), you have to include an additional thematic map layer with classes representing the strata and select it in the drop-down menu.

 The stratified random may be: